 Frequency response is defined as an automatic and sustained change in the power consumption or output of a device that typically occurs within 30 seconds following a disturbance and is in a direction opposing the change in interconnection frequency.
 Historically, frequency response has been provided by turbine governor response and frequency responsive load in an Interconnection.
 As load serving entities mobilize to meet California’s RPS objectives of 20% and 33% of energy served from renewable generation, conventional thermal resources that currently provide frequency response will be displaced by wind and solar generators.
+WECC no longer has a direct governor response “standard.”
+Instead, WECC Minimum Operating Reliability Criteria (MORC) requires governor response from generators, which states that “it is imperative that all entities equitably share the various responsibilities to maintain reliability….To provide an equitable and coordinated system response to load/generation imbalances, governor droop shall be set at 5%.”
+The ISO must meet Applicable Reliability Criteria.
+Applicable Reliability Criteria includes “[t]he Reliability Standards and reliability criteria established by NERC and WECC and Local Reliability Criteria, as amended from time to time… .”
+(ISO Tariff, Appendix A.)

-A conventional synchronous machine typically provides frequency response in form of inertial response, where some of the kinetic energy stored in the rotating mass is released as electrical energy and governor response, where governors act based on the automatic droop control loop for the change in frequency, and open the governor valve to increase the turbine’s output.
+A conventional synchronous machine typically provides frequency response in the form of inertial response, where some of the kinetic energy stored in the rotating mass is released as electrical energy, and by governor response, where governors act based on the automatic droop control loop in response to the change in frequency, and open the governor valve to increase the turbine’s output.
 Inertial response is inherent to all synchronous machines.
-Governor response is via control actions which can be turned to meet performance objectives, and also can be disabled, as is the case with some turbine generators.
+Governor response is via control actions which can be turned to meet performance objectives, and, as has been pointed out by stakeholders, can be disabled, as is the case with some turbine generators designed to operate at full output.

 For variable energy generators, the physical equivalent for governor response is provided by control logic, such that the active power output of the generators can be adjusted if the grid frequency deviates from the pre-defined thresholds.
-WECC Minimum Operating Reliability Criteria (MORC) requires governor response from generators within WECC.
-Per WECC MORC, “[I]t is imperative that all entities equitably share the various responsibilities to maintain reliability….To provide an equitable and coordinated system response to load/generation imbalances, governor droop shall be set at 5%.”
+The ISO recognizes that the ability of a VER to provide under-frequency response would require spilling wind or sun so that the facility is not maximizing its ability to produce energy.
+Similar to other types of resources intended to operate at full output, the ISO is not recommending VERs provide under-frequency response.